2. Assessing indicators

 - Short term – an assessment of change over the latest 5 years.

-Where the data allow, the individual indicators also have a third marker showing the direction of change in the latest year.
+Where the data allow, some indicators also have a third marker showing the direction of change in the latest year.
 This period is too short to make any meaningful assessment.
 However, when the change exceeds a 1% threshold, the direction is given simply as an acknowledgement of very recent trends and as a possible early indication of emerging trends.
+This is not done for indicators which are too variable from year to year or where it might otherwise be deemed statistically inappropriate.